reduxjs/reselect/README.md

 }
 ```

 If we pass `mapStateToPropsFactory` to `connect`, each instance of the `VisibleTodosList` container will get its own `mapStateToProps` function with a private `getVisibleTodos` selector.
-Memoization will now work correctly regardless of the render order of the `VisibleTodoList` components.
+Memoization will now work correctly regardless of the render order of the `VisibleTodoList` containers.

 #### `containers/VisibleTodoList.js`